Fresh Apple Cookies

 - 1/2 teaspoon vanilla extract

-- Remove cookies from the cookie sheets and, while still hot, spread with the vanilla glaze.
+- Remove cookies from baking sheets and let cool.
+Drizzle with glaze.

 Cool before wrapping so that the cookies won't stick to each other.